 - Psychiatric case management to assist with accessing additional community resources

-We are located in the heart of downtown Minneapolis, on Hennepin County Medical Center's (HCMC) main campus.
-Our team is comprised of highly-trained, multidisciplinary staff including two psychiatrists, a clinical psychologist, a licensed independent clinical social worker, a supported employment and education specialist, and a psychiatric case worker.
+We are located in the heart of downtown Minneapolis, on Hennepin Healthcare's (HCMC) main campus.
+Our team is comprised of highly-trained and NAVIGATE model certified, multidisciplinary staff including psychiatry, psychology, mental health professionals, employment and education specialists, psychiatric caseworkers, and certified peer support specialists.